svelte-barcode/lazy-load-images.js/README.md

 lazy-load-images.js is a javascript library that defers loading of non-critical resources at page load time.
 Instead, these non-critical resources are loaded at the moment of need.
 Where images are concerned here.

-We'd love to have your helping hand on contributions to react-chartjsx by forking and sending a pull request!
+We'd love to have your helping hand on contributions to lazy-load-images.js by forking and sending a pull request!

 ## Features